XuJiandong/ckb-dao-vote/docs/ckb-dao-vote.md

 Time window validation is performed exclusively by off-chain services.
 The on-chain type script does not enforce these temporal constraints.

+### Extra

+The `extra` field is an optional bytes field reserved for off-chain service extensions and metadata.
+This field allows vote organizers to include additional information.

+The on-chain type script does not validate or interpret the contents of this field, ensuring forward compatibility and flexibility for off-chain implementations.

 ## Type Script Format
 The DAO vote type script has the following structure: